tlevine/vlermv/docs/solutions.rst

 For example, you can combine several Vlermv instances to create a more powerful query language, to create indexes, and to cache the output of complex queries, to represent graph structures, and to join across datasets.

+If you require transactions, you can implement them with your own lock files and temporary directories inside of the Vlermv directory.

+See the :ref:`recipes` section for more on this.

 Alternatives to Vlermv
 ------------------------------------------